What you need to know to get your general contractor license in Florida

 General contractor applicants are required to show they have general liability insurance (a.k.a. public liability and property damage insurance) and workers’ compensation insurance if they have employees.

-Your insurance will need to cover the following amount set by the Florida licensing board:
+Your business insurance in Florida will need to cover the following amount set by the Florida licensing board:

 General and building contractors: $300,000 public liability, $50,000 property damage